SchumacherFM/Anonygento/README.md

 This anonymization is useful when you want to hire external developers or for your internal developers who really not need any kind of live data.

+Anonygento can be easily extended by custom events / observers.

 Do not run this script in the production environment.